Play Services v25.46: Media Handover & Find Hub Item Sharing

-Apple introduces a new requirement for EU developers to declare trader status in App Store Connect, ensuring compliance with the Digital Services Act and enhancing transparency. in UK.
+Apple introduces a new requirement for EU developers to declare their trader status in App Store Connect, ensuring compliance with the Digital Services Act and improving transparency.

-Starting October 17, 2024, Apple requires developers in the EU to declare trader status in App Store Connect to submit app updates, aligning with the Digital Services Act.
+Starting 17 October 2024, Apple requires developers in the EU to declare their trader status in App Store Connect before submitting app updates, in line with the Digital Services Act.

-From February 17, 2025, apps without verified trader status will be removed from the EU App Store.
-This measure ensures compliance with the EU's Digital Services Act, which aims to enhance transparency and accountability in digital services.
+From 17 February 2025, apps without a verified trader status will be removed from the EU App Store.
+This ensures compliance with the EU's Digital Services Act, which promotes transparency and accountability in digital services.

-For organizations, the address linked to their D-U-N-S Number will be displayed, along with a phone number and email address on the App Store product pages.
-Individuals must provide an address or P.O.
+Organisations will have the address linked to their D-U-N-S Number displayed, along with a phone number and email on their App Store product pages.
+Individual developers must provide an address or P.O.
 Box, phone number, and email address.
-All traders need to submit payment account details and certify compliance with EU laws.
+All traders are required to submit payment account details and certify adherence to EU regulations.

-Organizations enrolled in the Apple Developer Program will have their D-U-N-S Number address automatically displayed.
-They must add a phone number and email address for public display on their app pages.
+Organisations enrolled in the Apple Developer Program will have their D-U-N-S Number address automatically displayed.
+They must also add a phone number and email address for public display on their app pages.

 Individual developers need to provide their address or P.O.
-Box, phone number, and email address for display purposes.
-This information will not affect their Apple Developer Program membership details.
+Box, phone number, and email address for display.
+This information does not affect their Apple Developer Program membership details.

-👉 More details about European Union Digital Services Act trader requirements
+👉 Find out more about EU Digital Services Act trader obligations

-This new requirement signifies Apple's commitment to regulatory compliance and transparency in the EU.
-Developers should prepare to meet these criteria to avoid disruptions in their app availability.
+This requirement demonstrates Apple's dedication to regulatory compliance and transparency in the EU.
+Developers should ensure they meet these criteria to avoid interruptions in app availability.

 Get FREE Optimization Consultation